-The course provides students with an in-depth study of the issues and impacts of the residential school system on Aboriginal culture, language, spirituality, community, and social structures.
-The historical context of the development of the Canadian government's policy with regard to First Nations' education will be examined.
-Students also explore interventions that assist individuals, families, and communities addressing the results of the abuse.
-Prerequisite: ABST 100 or ANTH 101 3 CR / (3,0)
+The course provides students with an in depth study of the issues and impacts of the residential school system on Aboriginal culture, language, spirituality, community and social structures.
+The historical context of the development of the Canadian government's policy with regard to the First Nations education will be examined.
+Students will also explore interventions that will assist individuals, families and communities addressing the results of traumas.
+Prerequisite: ABST 100 or ABST 101 3 CR / (3,0,0)